 - Anaerobic fungi and bacteria flourish in compacted soil due to the lack of oxygen.

 According to Garden Guides, modern chemical fertilizer production began in 1842 when Sir John Lawes summarized a process of treating phosphate rock with sulfuric acid to produce super-phosphate.
-In the 1950s, fertilizer production changed to accommodate the use of granular fertilizers.
+In the 1950s, fertilizer production changed to accommodate granular fertilizers.
 Liquid and dry bulk fertilizers became popular to meet the large-scale production of the agriculture industry.
 More than 75 percent of chemical fertilizers produced in the United States come from the TVA processes.
-There are many different types of chemical fertilizers, and they come in powder, granular, liquid, and gas forms.
+There are many different chemical fertilizers, and they come in powder, granular, liquid, and gas forms.

 - Too much nitrogen fertilizer or animal manure sometimes causes high nitrate concentrations in groundwater.
 These concentrations can become high enough to pose a human health hazard.
-Many of the biologically rich estuaries and the parts of seas near river inflows worldwide, including the Gulf of Mexico, are hypoxic (have low oxygen levels in plant tissues) during late summer months due to nitrogen enrichment from agricultural sources.
+Many biologically rich estuaries and the parts of seas near river inflows worldwide, including the Gulf of Mexico, are hypoxic (have low oxygen levels in plant tissues) during late summer months due to nitrogen enrichment from agricultural sources.

 - Phosphate and nitrate in runoff and drainage water enter water bodies and degrade their quality by stimulating algae growth.